DevMountain/mentor-project-phase-handbook/README.md

 # Mentor Project Phase Handbook

-In this Readme mentors will find instructions on how to manage the project phase of their cohorts, where they will be working independently with students. test change
+In this Readme mentors will find instructions on how to manage the project phase of their cohorts, where they will be working independently with students.

 ## Overview